The 6x AI Pricing Lie: Why 'Cheap' Models Cost More

 Here's the finding the paper buries in its limitations section that might be the most important one: the cost analysis was completely decoupled from output quality.

 A model that burns through 208 million thinking tokens and produces the wrong answer still gets counted in the cost analysis.
 The paper measures what models charge, not what they deliver.
+And when you combine cost with correctness, the picture gets dramatically worse for budget models.

 The Discover AI video demonstrates this brilliantly.
 They ran NVIDIA NeMoTron 3 Nano (a tiny 3B active parameter model) on a complex reasoning puzzle.
 It generated massive thinking token chains, hallucinated rules that didn't exist, manufactured solutions by equating floor 0 with floor 50, and produced a completely wrong answer.
 Claude Opus 4.6 verified every logical flaw.
+The cheapest thinking tokens produced the wrong answer — making their effective cost infinite.

 - Cheap models think harder AND think worse.
 The most expensive thinking tokens are often the ones producing incorrect results.